Blog Details

 Seafood & Marine Hydrolysates

-Fish and shellfish by-products are hydrolysed using proteases to produce marine protein hydrolysates — ingredients rich in omega-3 fatty acids, bioactive peptides, and free amino acids used in functional foods and nutraceuticals.
+Fish and shellfish by-products are processed with proteases to break them into smaller nutrients.
+As a result, they form marine protein hydrolysates rich in omega-3 fatty acids, bioactive peptides, and amino acids.
+Therefore, protease enzyme applications in food processing protein hydrolysis support the production of functional foods and nutraceutical ingredients with high nutritional value.

 Seafood